 Eugen Cicero, Chopin’s Minute Waltz

-There are a good number of pieces on this list that are quite easy to recognise, none more so than this.
+There are a good number of pieces on this list that are quite easy to recognize, none more so than this.
 Chopin’s Minute Waltz gets a jazz makeover.

 Troy Roberts Quartet, Prokofiev’s Piano Concerto no 2

-This is a creative interpretation of Prokofiev’s piano concerto, with the saxophone taking over some of the piano part.
+This is a creative interpretation of Prokofiev’s piano concerto, with the saxophone taking over some of the piano parts.

 Classical Jazz Quartet, Rachmaninoff Piano Concerto no 2

 Rachmaninoff’s concerto has quite a different feel to it when played by this quartet, and it certainly seems to work.